Center for Natural Resource Governance

 • Garment Industries Transparency Initiative (GITI)

-The Garment Industries Transparency Initiative (GITI) is a multi-actor partnership with the goal of contributing to the implementation of labor standards in the global garment industries through improved transparency and participation.
+The Garment Industries Transparency Initiative (GITI) is a multi-stakeholder partnership with the aim of contributing to the implementation of labour standards in the global garment industries through improved transparency and participation.

 Fisheries Transparency Initiative (FiTI)